Use this as a guide to wearing your own or your ancestors' medals to ANZAC Day parades, Remembrance Day marches, or other official ceremonies.

 2. If you are wearing medals to honour an ancestor (either replica or original medals), they are worn on the right side of your chest.

 3. If you are wearing multiple sets, place them one above the other.
 Try not to wear every set at the one time, and instead consider rotating the sets each ANZAC or Remembrance Day, or different sets to different ceremonies, or perhaps let other family members wear them.

-3. Unofficial or Commemorative medals should always be worn on the right side of the chest, below any official awards.
+3. Unofficial or Commemorative medals such as the should always be worn on the right side of your chest, and placed below any official awards.

-4. Service badges, and qualification badges (ICB's, Dolphins, wings etc.) should not be worn at all, if they do not belong (earned by) to you.
+4. Service badges and qualification badges (Return from Active Service Badges, Army Combat Badges, Operational Service Badges, Dolphins, Wings, etc) should not be worn at all if they were not earned by you.

-5. Probably the most important point of all - if you have not officially been awarded a medal, you should never wear one and portray it as your own.
-No matter how "eligible" you think you are, if you've not been officially awarded it, you are not only breaking the law, but disrespecting every service person both civil and defence, by doing so.
+5. Lastly - and the most important point of all: if you have not officially been awarded a medal, you should never wear one portraying it as your own.
+No matter how "eligible" you think you are for the award, if you've not been officially awarded it, you are both breaking the law and disrespecting every service person, both civil and defence, by doing so.

 Lest we forget.